 Keeping in Touch in Belgium

-Fixed phones in Belgium
+Landline phones in Belgium

 Mobile phones in Belgium

-Mobile phone companies require identification, proof of address and a bank account number for service; logistics that may take expats some time to establish if new to Belgium.
+Mobile phone companies require identification, proof of address and a bank account number for service, logistics that may take expats some time to establish if new to Belgium.

 Internet in Belgium

-Postal service in Belgium
+Postal services in Belgium